 4. Suntan lotion, sun glasses, cap or visor

 5. If you own a comfortable PFD, (life jacket), bring it.
 Otherwise we'll ask you to wear one of our vests.
 Learn to sail Texas asks that you wear a PFD as does ASA.
 However, your adults, we can not force you.
-If you think you may not wish to wear a PFD, please note it on your ASA liability waiver.
+However, if its rough we'll all have them on.

 To view the class schedules or enroll in a class.
 Please use the appropriate Schedule or Enroll links on the left